bcgov/data-publication/pages/dps_data_distribution_providers_w_.md

 # DATA DISTRIBUTION WORKFLOW FOR PROVIDERS

-This page describes the requirements and optiopns for distributing data from the BC Geographic Warehouse (BCGW).
+This page describes the requirements and options for distributing data from the BC Geographic Warehouse (BCGW).

 This service allows for data in the BCGW to be orderable in a variety of formats using the BC Data Catalogue (BCDC) and iMapBC.